bmeurant/technical-docs/software-architecture/architectural-styles/serverless.md

 ## Typical Data Flow

-The data flow in a **Serverless** architecture is fundamentally different from the traditional [[client-server|Client-Server]] model because it is **event-driven**.
+The data flow in a **Serverless** architecture is fundamentally different from the traditional [[client-server|Client-Server]] model because it is [[event-driven|event-driven]].
 Instead of a persistent connection between a client and a server, communication is triggered by events.

 1.  **Event Triggered**: An event occurs.
 For example, a user sends an HTTP request to an API endpoint.
 2.  **Function Invocation**: The **cloud provider** detects this event and, in response, invokes the associated **Serverless** function.
 If the function isn't "warm" (already in memory), a "cold start" occurs, which can introduce initial latency to initialize the execution environment.